Radboud Scholarship: Master's in Netherlands

 To qualify for the Radboud University scholarship program, Pakistani students must meet a strict set of requirements.
 Applicants must hold a non-EU/EEA passport and have not previously studied in the Netherlands.
 Crucially, you must have been fully admitted to a full-time English-taught Master’s program at Radboud University commencing in the upcoming academic year.

 Academic excellence is paramount; you must be in the top 10-15% of your graduating class or hold a CGPA equivalent to a Dutch 8.0 out of 10.
-Furthermore, you must fulfill all general requirements for obtaining a Dutch student visa (MVV), including the financial proof for the remaining tuition and living costs not covered by the scholarship.
-Proficiency in English, typically proven by IELTS or TOEFL scores, is mandatory as per your chosen program's standards.
+Furthermore, you must fulfill all general requirements for obtaining a Dutch student visa (MVV), including the financial proof for the remaining tuition and living expenses not covered by the scholarship award.

 Radboud University, located in Nijmegen, Netherlands, is one of Europe’s leading research universities, known for its academic excellence, innovative research, and multicultural campus.
 For outstanding and highly motivated international students, including those from Pakistan, the Radboud Scholarship Programme (RSP) provides a golden opportunity to pursue a world-class Master's degree in an English-taught program.
 This scholarship is designed to attract talented students who wish to study in a stimulating international academic environment.